The best food festivals in Italy [Summer 2023]

 Can only one ingredient unite chefs from around the world for 10 days?
 Apparently, it can!
 One of Italy’s most renowned and popular food festivals is held every year in San Vito Lo Capo in the province of Trapani.

 Couscous, a popular North African dish, is, of course, the star of the event, where national and international chefs compete for the title of "World's Best Couscous".
-This year the festival will take place from September 15th to 24th.
+This year the festival will take place from the 20th to the 29th of September.
 As always, there will be music performances, traditional dances and art exhibitions.

 This is a unique opportunity to dive into the culinary culture of different countries, discover new flavors and appreciate the beauty of northwestern Sicily!